 Millfield in Athens County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 25.987′ N, 82° 4.649′ W. Marker is in Millfield, Ohio, in Athens County.
-Marker is on Millfield-Jacksonville Road (County Route 27), on the right when traveling east.
+39° 25.992′ N, 82° 5.801′ W. Marker is in Millfield, Ohio, in Athens County.
+Marker is on Main Street (County Route 93), on the right when traveling south.
+Marker is next to the Millfield Post Office.
 Touch for map.
-Marker is about one mile east of the village of Millfield.
 Marker is in this post office area: Millfield OH 45761, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 25, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 3,593 times since then and 60 times this year.
+This page was last revised on January 20, 2020.
+It was originally submitted on January 25, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 2,410 times since then and 30 times this year.
 Photos: 1, 2. submitted on January 25, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.